killown/wayfire-rs/README.md

 Contributing

-If you want to contribute to the rustfire project, follow these steps:
+If you want to contribute to the wayfire-rs project, follow these steps:

     Fork the repository.
     Create a new branch for your feature or bug fix.